-Cradle Moon Lakeside Game Lodge is situated within the newly formed 1,600 hectares Cradle Moon Conservancy, in the heart of the Cradle of Humankind and less than 20 minutes from Sandton and Pretoria, on the western Urban Edge of Johannesburg where the Bushveld begins.
+Cradle Moon Lakeside Game Lodge is situated within the newly formed 1600 hectares Cradle Moon Conservancy, in the heart of the Cradle of Humankind.
+The lodge is situated less than 20 minutes from Sandton and Pretoria, on the western Urban Edge of Johannesburg where the Bushveld begins.

-Formerly known as Heia Safari Ranch, Cradle Moon Lakeside Game Lodge is located in the foothills of the Zwartkop Mountain and encompasses the 75 hectares Cradle Moon Lakeside Game Lodge, harnessing the Crocodile River for over five kilometers under the support of a 400 meters wide and 20 meters high natural stone man made wall.
+Formerly known as Heia Safari Ranch, Cradle Moon Lakeside Game Lodge is located in the foothills of the Zwartkop Mountain and encompasses the 75 hectares of Cradle Moon Lakeside Game Lodge, harnessing the Crocodile River for over five kilometers under the support of a 400 meters wide and 20 meters high natural stone man-made wall.